+2.6.
+Editorial Committees Broadcasting is a chain.
+Therefore, there must be a segmentation of duties as well as harmonisation of activities.
+Editorial committees are saddled with the task of scrutinizing productions in smaller components with the aim of separating good content from bad content of both news and programme productions.
+2.7.
+Pan Directorate Coordination Election planning, due to its complex set-up, needs strategic and all inclusive coordination.
+To achieve a successful coverage of elections, coordination should involve representation from all departments or directorates, to plan, execute and review coverage of the electoral process.
 2.8.
-Screening of Live Broadcasts

-Live broadcast exposes the media and makes them vulnerable to excessive tendencies of the politicians.
-One of the ways to guard against being accused of misconducts and shenanigans during live broadcasts is to deploy highly experienced operatives to the coverage of such assignments.
-Also, a mature Continuity Announcer or a team of highly experienced discussants and analysts must be on hand in the studio to step in and mitigate the effect whenever any unethical or seemingly outright controversial issue is noticed or suspected from a live broadcast location.
+Screening of Live Broadcasts Live broadcast exposes the media and makes them vulnerable to excessive tendencies of the politicians.
+One of the ways to guard against being accused of misconduct and shenanigan during live broadcasts is to deploy highly experienced operatives to the coverage of such assignments.
+Also, a mature anchor or a team of highly experienced discussants and analysts must be on hand in the studio to step in and mitigate the effect whenever any unethical or seemingly outright controversial issue is noticed or suspected from a live broadcast location.
+PLANNING 3.1.
+Budget In order to ensure independence of journalism, media organisations should, encourage realistic budgets for election coverage activities.
+This should include training, allowances, logistics, kitting and so on, for the assignments and officers on duty or stringers nominated for the assignments.

-PLANNING

-3.1.
-Budget

-In order to ensure independence of journalism, media organisations should, encourage realistic budgets for election coverage activities.
-This should include training, allowances, logistics, kitting etc. for the assignments and officers on duty or

-stringers nominated for the assignments.

 3.2.
 Kitting Journalists should be well kitted for efficiency and organisation's unique identity.
-This can be by way of identity cards, emblems, jackets, icons, badges etc. Kitting may also cover protective costumes especially when the reporters are deployed to volatile or violence-prone zones during elections.
+This can be by way of identity cards, emblems, jackets, icons, badges and other means of identification.
+Kitting may also cover protective costumes especially when the reporters are deployed to volatile or violence-prone zones during elections.
 3.3.
 Research Quality broadcasting is hinged on painstaking research.
 This is to give stories appropriate contexts and historical backgrounds.
 Therefore, journalists covering elections should have good skills of research and investigation.
 3.4.
 Equipment Digital recorders, cameras, recordable discs, tripods, reporters' notebooks, pens, phones, laptops and recharge cards are examples of tools required for assignments.
-These tools should be made available to nominated operatives and coverage crews well ahead of time.
+These tools should be made available to nominated journalists and coverage crews well ahead of time.
 3.5.
-Sub-committees Budget should capture the responsibilities and activities of different sub-committees assigned to carry out one role or the other.
+Sub-Committees Budget should capture the responsibilities and activities of different sub-committees assigned to carry out one role or the other.

 3.6.
 Recce Getting valuable information sometimes is beyond the limit of a journalist.
 An investment in Reconnaissance (Recce) can make a significant difference.
 It aids operatives' ability to locate and be familiar with assignment venues for easy access and exit routes in case of violence or emergency.
 3.7.
 General Logistics Journalistic tasks require a lot of movement.
-Provisions should be made for conveyance to places of assignments.
-Besides, befitting accommodation and good nutrition should be secured while in transit so that journalists do not become extra burden to, or have to beg for support or survival from those they report.
+Provisions should be made for conveyance to places of assignment.
+Besides securing befitting accommodation, good nutrition should be provided while in transit so that journalists do not become extra burden to, or have to beg for support or survival from those they report.

 4. SECURITY

 4.1.
 Insurance (Personnel and Equipment)

 Broadcasters should be duly insured.
 Also, equipment should be insured against crisis-induced damage.

 4.2.
 Infrastructure

-Conducive offices as well as appropriate broadcasting equipment and tools for quality signal should be provided..
+Conducive offices as well as appropriate broadcasting equipment and tools for quality signal should be provided.

 4.3 Provision of Security Personnel

-Every news organizations needs to review the security of their offices and access to their physical structures (Buildings).
+News organisations need to review the security of their offices and access to their physical structures (buildings).
 There is also the need to provide security personnel to ensure the safety of staff.

 4.4 Hazard Allowance

-Coverage of elections should be compensated as it remains a hazardous assignment
+Coverage of elections should be compensated as it remains a hazardous assignment in